Dental Crown Types, Materials, and Costs

 How Long Do Crowns Last?

-Problems that Can Arise with Dental Crowns:
+Problems that Can Arise with Crowns

-In Conclusion
+In Summary

 Dental crowns are a kind of dental restoration.
 They cover an existing tooth to protect and restore its original shape.